exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 11 - The Siege of Hope.md

 "The reality is we're ensuring the Alliance survives!"
 Elfiria's voice cracked like a whip, silencing the room.
 "Do you think I want this?
 Do you think I want to be the one who draws the line and decides who falls on which side?
 Dead kingdoms can't mount resistance movements!
 If Arcanis falls, if all five capitals fall, there's no hope for anyone!
 This way, some people survive.
 Some hope remains.
 That's better than total extinction!"

 She was shaking, tears streaming down her face, but her voice didn't waver.
 "I will bear the sin of this.
 I will carry the ghosts of everyone we leave behind.
+The guilt of every child who dies because I drew the line where I did, every mother who curses my name with her last breath.
 But I will not let the human race end because we refused to make the hard choice."

+"What about the captured General?"
+Thrain demanded.
+"The one you took at the Void-Breaker raid.
+Xylos.
+Has he told you anything useful, or was that slaughter also meaningless?"

+"General Xylos is still under interrogation," Aldric replied carefully.
+"The wards containing him are... straining.
+We've learned some tactical intelligence about demon supply lines, but nothing that changes the fundamental situation."

+"So he rots in your dungeons while my people rot in the borderlands.
+Justice."

 Kaelen spoke before he consciously decided to.
 "She's right."